 HARTFORD POLICE TO CONDUCT DUI ENFORCEMENT CHECKPOINT

-(Hartford, CT.) – The Hartford Police Department Traffic Division will conduct a DUI Enforcement Checkpoint on Thursday, April 24, 2014, from 5:00 p.m. to 1:00 a.m., in the area of Garden Street and Westland Street.
+(Hartford, CT.) – The Hartford Police Department Traffic Division will conduct a DUI Enforcement Checkpoint on Thursday, July 31, 2014, from 5:00 p.m. to 1:00 a.m., in the area of 175 New Britain Avenue.

 This checkpoint is part of the Hartford Police Department's ongoing expanded DUI enforcement program supervised by the HPD's Traffic Division and funded through a grant from the State of Connecticut Department of Transportation DUI Enforcement Program.

 For the most up to date traffic information visit the State of Connecticut interactive traffic map including statewide traffic cameras.